John McNeill (speedway rider): After speedway

 After retiring from the professional circuit, McNeill turned his hand to promoting speedway in Australia.
 He successfully promoted many international events at tracks such as the Melbourne Showgrounds, and the 'Mr Melbourne' meetings.

-He organised many top overseas riders and world champions to race in Australia during the 1980s and 1990s.
+McNeill organised many top overseas riders and world champions to race in Australia during the 1980s and 1990s.
 His company 'Stadium Events Pty Ltd' conducted major events in Australia and New Zealand and staged an official Bi-Centennial event and the return of motorcycle racing at the Sydney Showgrounds in 1988.
 The company conducted events in Melbourne, Sydney and Perth, where they set a box office record in 1991 at the now defunct Burswood Dome of 31,031 people.
 The company also conducted International Supercross racing before focusing on equestrian events (Spirit of the Horse) and music.

-Currently he resides at Collaroy Beach in Australia and is busy with several projects including the design of a bag free shopping system, Rubber Ties for bicycle carry racks and a self propelled snow ski unit for going up slopes where no lifts are available also rehearsing and playing guitar and singing in a Christian church band and at retirement villages in and around the Northern Beaches of Sydney.
+McNeill currently resides at Collaroy Beach in Australia and is busy with several projects including the design of a bag free shopping system, Rubber Ties for bicycle carry racks and a self propelled snow ski unit for going up slopes where no lifts are available also rehearsing and playing guitar and singing in a Christian church band and at retirement villages in and around the Northern Beaches of Sydney.